-let main (xs: []i32) =
+def main (xs: []i32) =

 let v : sum = #foo xs

 in xs

 '''

-3.7.6 Modules
+3.8.6 Modules

-When matching a module with a module type (see Module System), a non-lifted abstract type (i.e. one that is declared with type rather than type $^$) may not be implemented by a type abbreviation that contains any anonymous sizes.
+When matching a module with a module type (see Modules), a non-lifted abstract type (i.e. one that is declared with type rather than type^) may not be implemented by a type abbreviation that contains any existential sizes.
 This is to ensure that if we have the following: